billy-mosse/jconsume/README.md

 What happened?
 We added a call to a dummy method. _That_ is what we are going to tell daikon to focus on.

-We also added an assignement **p_init = p**.
+We also added an assignment **p_init = p**.
 That's because sometimes the parameters change during the run of a method, and we want to generate loop invariants binded to the initial parameters of the method.

 Daikon will run the program several times with different parameters (assigned by us), will generate trace information **only** of **InstrumentedMethod.dummyFunction_1(int, int, int, int)**, and will return likely preconditions for it.
 This method does nothing, so a precondition (or postcondition, it's the same) of the method is actually an invariant of the loop.
 Between other invariants, we will see these: